Motu-nui Romneys – The Perfect New Zealand Hill Country Ram

 After initially breeding for size – which was what the market demanded at the time – the Le Groves soon realised that the smaller ewes in their flock were much better at handling the drought conditions typical of the hilly eastern part of Wairarapa.

-Download a PDF order form here.
+Download a PDF order form or order your rams online here.

 The Tradition Continues With the Next Generation